HenryLange/fantasy-nhl-optimizer/_posts/2025-09-01-project-plan-and-structure.md

 Here’s the roadmap I plan to follow:

 1. **Week 1:** Set Up Project and Load Initial Data
-2. **Week 1.5:** Explore the NHL Dataset and Summarize Dtats (hope to have fun with some visuals here)
+2. **Week 1.5:** Explore the NHL Dataset and Summarize Data (hope to have fun with some visuals here)
 3. **Week 2:** Implement Scoring System and Basic Optimizer
 4. **Week 3:** Add Filters, Projections, and Improved Tables
 5. **Week 4:** Restrictions and Draft Simulations